-Few in the mid Valley will forget the fury of repeated hailstorms during the spring of 2012.
+Hail occurs in some Valley locations each year.
+However, few in the mid Valley will forget the fury of repeated hailstorms during the spring of 2012.
 During the evening of March 29th, hail the size of golf balls to baseballs was blown by tropical storm to hurricane force wind gusts into manmade and natural infrastructure.
 Thousands of buildings and vehicles were heavily damaged, and hundreds of trees were completely stripped of their spring growth.
 Unfortunately, thousands of grackles (birds) on wires were unable to seek safety and were killed.
 The storm caused an estimated \$600 million in insured property damage, which ranked 11th costliest for all Texas hazardous weather events dating back to 1950.
 Three weeks later, another round of unusually large hailstones, up to softball size, pelted the same locations.
 During the week of May 8th through 12th, hail and damaging wind occurred at varying locations across the Rio Grande Valley.